wp-plugins/blunt-cache/readme.txt

 ***This plugin is not for those that are already using another caching system or plugin.***

+***This plugin is for developers that need or want to decide what is cached when and for how long.***

 **Standard Variables**
 The following variables are used throughout this documentation: